Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Approach

-In principle, we need to transform the distance matrix into a probability hyper-grap0h, which determines whether the specific joints are contained with the same hyper-edges.
+In principle, we need to transform the distance matrix into a probability incidence matrix, which determines whether the specific joints are contained with the same hyper-edges.
 In order to guarantee that the model is trainable, we use the softmax operation to assign the probabilities.
 However, directly using the softmax would inevitably result in each joint belonging to all hyper-edges to some extent.

 Since this outcome is undesirable, we introduce constraints on each joint to limit the number of hyper-edges it can belong to, preventing excessive connections.
-We retain only the $K$ nearest hyper-edges represented by each joint in the semantic space for probability estimation.
-Given the row vector $\mathbf{m}_i$ in the distance matrix $M$, which represents the distances between joint $i$ and the other joints, we select the indices of the minimum $K$ joints from $\mathbf{m}_i$ and add them to the set $set^K_{i}$.
-Based on $set^K_{i}$, $h_{i,j}$ in the incidence matrix $H \in \mathbb{R}^{N \times N}$ of hyper-graph, can be calculated as follows:
+For one joint, we retain only the $K$ nearest hyper-edges represented by joints in the semantic space for probability estimation.
+And $K$ is the hyper-parameter of A-NHG.

-The shape of our incidence matrix is consistent with the adjacency matrix of the normal graph.
-While our topology with hyper-graph contains more high-order information.
-The entire process is illustrated in the Figure~\ref{AHC-Module}.